spectrocloud/librarium/docs/docs-content/integrations/microk8s.md

 ---

 [MicroK8s](https://microk8s.io) is a lightweight Cloud Native Computing Foundation (CNCF) certified Kubernetes distribution developed by [Canonical](https://canonical.com).
-It deploys all Kubernetes services in a single, fully-contained package, while also offering out-of-the-box [add-ons](https://microk8s.io/docs/addons).
+It deploys all Kubernetes services in a single, fully contained package, while also offering out-of-the-box [add-ons](https://microk8s.io/docs/addons).

 Palette offers MicroK8s as an available Kubernetes distribution for creating clusters.
 You can use MicroK8s as the Kubernetes layer when creating a [cluster profile](../profiles/profiles.md) and then use the cluster profile to deploy a